grdshch/Getting-and-Cleaning-Data-Project/README.md

 3. Set working directory in R to the directory with the data and the script
 4. Run the script - source('run_analysis.R')

-### Getting the tidy data sets
+### Getting the result data sets
 The result of running the script is 2 data files:
-1. mean_std_data.txt - file with mean and std data with descriptive labels
+* mean_std_data.txt - file with mean and std data with descriptive labels
-2. average_data.txt - file with average data for different subjects and activities Files are created in the same direcotry with the script and the data archive.
+* average_data.txt - file with average data for different subjects and activities Files are created in the same directory with the script and the data archive.

+### Data transformations
+CodeBook.md file contains datailed description of all data transformations performed by the script.